hafen/stlplus/README.md

 - Frequency component smoothing beyond seasonal and trend
 - Plot methods for diagnostics

-For experimental inference, prediction, and variance reduction at endpoints, see the [operator](http://github.com/hafen/operator) package.
+For (very) experimental inference, prediction, and variance reduction at endpoints, see the [operator](http://github.com/hafen/operator) package.

 ## References